1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 INTRODUCTION

-The problem wasn’t the product.
-It was that the relationship ended at the gate.
+But the relationship ended at the gate.
 We created the narrative, the visual identity and the ecommerce infrastructure that changed that.

-• Shaped the engagement from proposal to final delivery across consumer retail, wholesale, and influencer outreach
+Shaped the engagement from proposal to final delivery across consumer retail, wholesale and influencer outreach

-• Assembled the team, set the schedule, and managed the budget
+Assembled the team, set the schedule and managed the budget

-• Served as the bridge between RDG’s leadership and the creative team
+Served as the bridge between RDG’s leadership and the creative team

 PROJECT SCOPE